ringo/ringojs/README.txt

 require(moduleName)

-    The require function provides the functionality defined in the ServerJS Securable Modules proposal.
+    The require function provides the functionality defined in the CommonJS Modules proposal.
 It tries to locate a module in the module path, loads it and returns its exports object.

 import(moduleName)